kwm

 cp /usr/local/Cellar/kwm/4.0.2/kwmrc ~/.kwm/kwmrc

-file and take a look.
+Open the kwmrc file and take a look.
 Each configuration begins with the kwmc

 prefix followed by a number of arguments.
 A detailed description of every